 First and foremost, you'll need to decide which variety you wish to grow blackcurrants in containers.

-Here I’m sharing all varieties hope you will be able to select the best varieties for your garden.
+Here, I’m sharing all varieties.
+I hope you can select the best types for your garden.

 1. Ben Connan Blackcurrants